 Planning your first trip to the Grand Canyon can be overwhelming.
 At 277 miles long and 18 miles wide, with four different areas to visit it’s hard to know where to start.
 However, with some research, planning, and travel tips, you’ll feel ready to experience this natural marvel in northern Arizona.

-Here are 10 tips for visiting the Grand Canyon.
+Here are 10 tips to guide you on your visit to the Grand Canyon.

 1. Decide on Your Time and Destinations

 The first and most important task is to decide how long you have for your trip and whether or not you want to add on any other destinations.
-This greatly depends on how far you have to travel to reach the Grand Canyon.
+This greatly depends on how far you have to travel to reach Grand Canyon National Park.

 2. Choose Your Rim